This healthy curry is easy and delicious!

 Don’t let the cold weather keep you from eating healthy!
 Warm up your belly with this unique and tasteful slow cooker recipe!

-- 1 540 mL can of tomatoes including juice, chopped
+- 540 ml tomatoes including juice can, chopped

 - To take the bitterness out of the eggplant, sweat the cubes by lightly salting them and letting them rest for an hour.
 Then press out excess liquid with a paper towel.